 Flymo Contour 500E

-Flymo has a total of five string trimmers in its current collection, but, in our view, the Contour 500E gives you the best mix of features and affordability.
+Flymo has five different string trimmers in its current collection, but, in our view, the Contour 500E gives you the best mix of features and affordability.

 Like many other modern whipper snippers, this model doubles up to help you tackle edges properly, with the head also able to easily tilt over onto the side wheel.

 Plants and trees are also safe, thanks to the dedicated guard, with the handles and telescopic shaft able to be adjusted to fit the user's height, too.